megwhitehouse2/AO-simulation/README.md

 ## Usage

-1. **Configure Parameters**: Set warm-up period, run length, and replications
+1. **Configure Parameters**: Set warm-up period, run length, and replications.
+Parameters used for baseline validation and calibration with historical data are:
+- 30 Replications
+- Warm-up period: 365 days
+- Run length: 1825 (days- equivalent to 5 years).
+Scenario analysis uses the same run length and warm-up but replications are increased to 50, to minimise variation inherent in the stochastic sampling process.
-2. **Select Scenario**: Choose from predefined scenario types
+3. **Select Scenario**: Choose from predefined scenario types
-3. **Set Parameters**: Configure scenario-specific settings
+4. **Set Parameters**: Configure scenario-specific settings.
-4. **Run Analysis**: Execute simulation and review results
+5. **Run Analysis**: Execute simulation and review results
+6. **Plotting Functionality**: Compare the tested scenario (if applicable) to baseline
-5. **Export Data**: Download results as CSV for further analysis
+7. **Export Data**: Functionality to download the Simulation results as a CSV for further analysis, if desired

 ## Model Validation

 - **Historical Accuracy**: Validated against 2021-2023 service data
-- **Statistical Validation**: Chi-square and KS tests for distribution fitting
+- **Statistical Validation**: K-S tests for distribution fitting
-- **Performance Metrics**: 5-10% accuracy thresholds met on most primary metrics
+- **Performance Metrics**: 5-10% accuracy thresholds met on most primary metrics (3/5 All Patients; Seperate Groups: 3/5 ED; 5/5 Non-ED).
+Instability in parameters are due to the heterogeneity in the caseload, and small sample (N = 119), making calibration challenging.
-- **Clinical Validation**: Reviewed with AO Lead Psychiatrist

 ## Key Metrics